 |Texas Resident Total Cost Per Semester||$11,168|

 |Non-Texas Resident Total Cost Per Semester||$12,144|

 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at Midwestern State University are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 56% of Midwestern State University students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,344.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 52% of Midwestern State University students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,344.

 How much are student loan payments for Midwestern State University?
 Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.

 The following are the costs for a loan if you borrowed $31,628, 100% of the estimated average net price for a four year program and paid nothing while enrolled.
 The total of all payments including interest would sum $37,941.04.
 This could be your effective total out of pocket cost of an education at Midwestern State University.
 Note that this calculation assumes you don't pay full list price tuition, are part of the reported 97% of students at this school who receive financial aid and you are paying an average annual net price of $7,907.
 If you do not financially qualify for a reduced net price, your student loan payments could be significantly higher than this example.
 Use our Midwestern State University student loan calculator below to change loan assumptions and recalculate.